Polidea/PLColors/README.md

 [![License](https://img.shields.io/cocoapods/l/PLColors.svg?style=flat)](http://cocoadocs.org/docsets/PLColors)
 [![Platform](https://img.shields.io/cocoapods/p/PLColors.svg?style=flat)](http://cocoadocs.org/docsets/PLColors)

-PLColors is a small library that allows you to create UIColor objects based on the hexadecimal representation of the colors, similar to that used in HTML and CSS languages.
-UIKit allows you to create UIColor objects only with floating point numbers which is inconvenient when you get these values from graphics programs.
+PLColors is a small library that allows you to create UIColor or NSColor objects based on the hexadecimal representation of the colors, similar to that used in HTML and CSS languages.
+UIKit/AppKit allows you to create UIColor/NSColor objects only with floating point numbers which is inconvenient when you get these values from graphics programs.

 ## Usage